-One of many things you can collect in New Leaf (and the other Animal Crossing games) is music.
+One of many things you can collect in New Leaf (and some of the other Animal Crossing games) is music.
 There are various tracks, all by K.K.
-Slider, and each in a particular genre.
+Slider (a guitar-playing dog – if you aren’t familiar with Animal Crossing, just go with this).
+Each track fits into a distinct genre.
 The album sleeves in themselves are particular pocket-sized art covers.
 But, the music is also playable, so long as you have a record player, gramophone (tends to be a bit scratchy), jukebox or some other player.

 And there are many tracks to collect and play.